ochertkova/library-system-springboot/README.md

 # Back-end for Library System

-This is a simple App which I developed as a Back-end assignment for Integrify Full Stack program.
+This is a simple Java Application which I developed as a Back-end assignment for Integrify Full Stack program.

 Tech Stack: Java SpringBoot, PostgreSQL.